Pop quiz: is there anyone who could name three explorers living today?

 If you are conscious of environmental change and feel driven by the need to find solutions to some of the most important challenges facing humanity today, becoming a geographer and learning about sustainability and the environment is a fantastic place to begin.

-Research projects may come your way, and you could end up doing some fieldwork and analysing you findings.
+Research projects may come your way, and you could end up doing some fieldwork and analysing your findings.

 Consider the adventure this education will provide!
 And consider the immeasurable opportunities this education can prepare you for…

-People like you will be educated and equipped to be on the forefront of preserving this precious earth so that generations to come can enjoy it and live without worry.
+People like you will be educated and equipped to be at the forefront of preserving this precious earth so that generations to come can enjoy it and live without worry.

 So go ahead.
 Break open what already exists or discover something completely new in the open, ever-changing, fascinating world of geography.